SingularityUniversity/formassembly-theme/documentation/guidelines.md

 }
 ```

-## Selectors
+## CSS Selectors
 1. **Use selectors provided by the template when possible.**
 2. **Use `.wFormContainer` to scope your css rules.**

 For convenience, the template provide CSS selectors for most form elements.

-Note that the HTML markup of a form isn't exactly the same between the Form Builder preview and the live form.
-The
-selectors provided by the template are guaranteed to work in both cases.
+For technical reasons, the markup for certain form elements (like labels) differs between the form preview, in the Form Builder, and the live form.
+To ensure that the theme renders properly, use the selectors provided by the template (e.g. use the `.label` class instead of the `label` tag)

-The `.wFormContainer` scope is indispensable to prevent theme styles from leaking into the Form Builder's user interface,
-or the user's website (once the form is published).
+Scoping css selectors with the  `.wFormContainer` class is indispensable to prevent theme styles from leaking into the Form Builder's user interface, and  the user's website (once the form is published).

 ```css
 /* GOOD */